Aldborough, Charters Towers: Heritage listing

 Aldborough was listed on the Queensland Heritage Register on 14 August 2008 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The large timber residence Aldborough was constructed in 1896 for Charters Towers businessman and draper Alfred Daking-Smith.
 Aldborough, in conjunction with the former Daking-Smith Drapery Store in Gill Street, is important in demonstrating the prosperity of Charters Towers at that time.
 Charters Towers was an extraordinarily rich goldfield which made a major contribution to the economy of Queensland in the late nineteenth and early twentieth centuries, and Aldborough is a product of the wealth generated by a successful retailer in what was then Queensland's second largest town.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-Aldborough is a very intact example of a large, fine quality house designed for the North Queensland climate, complete with single-skin timber walls, high ceilings, a central hallway, extended eaves, roof ventilator, and verandah shading in the form of lattice work, timber slat blinds and hedge plantings close to the house.
+Aldborough is an example of a large house designed for the North Queensland climate, complete with single-skin timber walls, high ceilings, a central hallway, extended eaves, roof ventilator, and verandah shading in the form of lattice work, timber slat blinds and hedge plantings close to the house.
 It contains pre-World War II stencilled paintwork, early fittings and early linoleum floor coverings.
-Its semi-detached kitchen wing, complete with servants' rooms, illustrates the social stratification that existed between the master and servant classes prior to World War I. A freestanding pantry/larder just off the rear verandah demonstrates early means of keeping vermin and insects away from food stores, and the open laundry to the rear of the kitchen still contains its copper and fireplace.
+Its semi-detached kitchen wing, complete with servants' rooms, illustrates the social stratification that existed between the master and servant classes prior to World War I. A freestanding pantry/larder just off the rear verandah demonstrates early means of keeping vermin and insects away from food stores, and the open laundry to the rear of the kitchen contains its copper and fireplace.

 The place is important because of its aesthetic significance.

 Aldborough stands on a large and highly visible corner block of land close to the main business street of Charters Towers.
 It is highly intact.
 Of note are the timber lattices, timber slat blinds and hedge plantings that provide shade in a sub tropical climate.
 The impressive entrance porch, decorative iron balustrading, roof ventilator, and acroterions also enhance the visual impact of the residence.